What is Joint Custody? Ask a PA Child Custody Lawyer

 What Does Joint Custody Mean?

-Your children live part of the time, at least 35 percent, with you and the rest with their other parent.
+- Shared physical custody: Your children live part of the time (at least 35%) with you and the rest with their other parent.

 How Does The Judge Determine Custody in Pennsylvania?

-The judge in your custody case will ultimately decide whether joint custody is in the best interests of your children and which form this custody should take.
+The judge in your custody case will ultimately decide which form custody should take.
 The judge will take the following into consideration before making a final ruling:

 - Ability of you and your ex to discuss and reach decisions about your children's welfare